Takuya Kimura: Television

 As a member of the boy band SMAP, he used to co-host a weekly variety show SMAPxSMAP for 20 years until the group's dissolution on New Year's Eve 2016.
 They welcomed a number of international celebrities such as Michael Jackson, Madonna and Lady Gaga as well as Japanese guests.

 He has also occasionally made cameo appearances in other shows, such as on Netflix's Jimmy: The True Story of a True Idiot, and has been a guest on numerous variety shows.

 Since 2003, Kimura hosts an annual variety show entitled Santaku alongside comedian Sanma Akashiya to commemorate the start of a New Year.
-However in 2017, it was broadcast in April due to the official disbanding of the SMAP on New Year's Eve of the previous year.
+However, in 2017, it was broadcast in April due to the official disbanding of the SMAP on New Year's Eve of the previous year.

+In 2018 he began hosting an online variety show Kimura-saaan! on the application GYAO! where he does various activities in response to requests from listeners through his radio program Kimura Takuya Flow.
+The program ended in 2023 however in January 2024, he launched a YouTube channel as a continuation of the web series.
+In addition to new videos, videos that were previously streamed on GYAO! are also posted on the channel.
+As of February 2025, Kimura has amassed over 1.45M subscribers on his channel.

 Gaming

 Early in the development of action game Judgment, the developers at Sega and Ryu Ga Gotoku Studio considered using a famous actor to portray the lead Takayuki Yagami.

-Writer Toshihiro Nagoshi was afraid audiences would accuse them of toning down the character due to Kimura's popularity.
+Series creator and writer Toshihiro Nagoshi was afraid audiences would accuse them of toning down the character due to Kimura's popularity.
 However, Kimura was open to the team's suggestions and worked with the developers to hone the character.
 Sega was pleased with Kimura's performance, noting he needed far fewer retakes during recording than they anticipated.
 Some lines were rewritten to better fit Kimura's delivery, but the writers ensured these changes would not deviate from Yagami's personality.
 The game's dialogue was recorded in chronological order so players would feel Kimura's voice evolving as Yagami's character develops during the story.
 Kimura enjoyed his work on the game, and Nagoshi remarked on Kimura's quick response to his messages.
 In contrast with previous Yakuza titles, the game was not recorded until after the whole scenario was written, which helped Kimura and the other actors.